Myth 1. Sex is About Getting Your Needs Met

 Scheduling sex not only ensures that it will happen, it keeps desire alive between you and increases the odds that you will have spontaneous sex on those days when you haven’t put it on our to-do list.
 By making the time for encounters to happen, you’re treating your lovemaking as something important and worthy of your attention.
 This is a way to treat your relationship as a living organism that calls for your mutual nurturing.

 Make Time for Sex.
 Schedule at least two erotic encounters a week for the next month.
-It’s up to you whether these encounters include orgasms for one or both of you.
+It’s up to you whether these encounters include penetrative sex or orgasms for one or both of you.
 Take note of how this affects your general level of desire.
 One way to do it is to take extra-long lunch breaks and meet at home for an early afternoon tryst when the kids are at school.
 Anticipating this ritual keeps you feeling desire for each other.

 Myth 3.
 Spontaneous Desire is Better Than Responsive Desire